Keyboard shortcuts

 Parameters

-• value: String to mask
+• value: string (required): String to mask

 Examples